supriya-s-jadhav/Edge-IoT-AWS-Powered-Intelligent-Traffic-Light-Control/README.md

 #### Part 1:

-AWS CloudFormation template is used to deploy the resources to setup the edge demo lab model 2. <br><br>
+AWS CloudFormation template is used to deploy the resources to setup the edge demo lab model 2. <br>
 AWS CloudFormation is infrastructure as code service that provides an easy way to provision collection of related AWS resources and their dependencies in the cloud.
 To start with, describe a CloudFormation template with desired resources and their dependencies.
 Launch and configure them together as a stack. <br>

 Set-up instructions :